gabriberetti/goldnews-iphone16pro-mockup/README.md

 1. Replacing the video in `public/assets/video.mp4` with your own app preview
 2. Updating the text content in `index.html`
 3. Modifying the styles in `styles.css`
-4. Changing the call-to-action button link and text
+4. Adjusting the animations and colors to match your brand

 ## Credits

-- iPhone 16 Pro mockup image
+- Design & Development: Gabriele Beretti
-- App preview video
+- Contact: gabri.beretti@gmail.com